 Everyone who works for or with Iluka, including directors, employees, contractors, suppliers and business partners, is expected to comply with the relevant Code of Conduct.
 New employees are required to read and acknowledge the requirements of the Code of Conduct in writing before they commence with the Company.
-The Codes of Conduct are supported by Iluka's Anti-bribery and Corruption Policy and Whistleblower Procedure.
+The Codes of Conduct are supported by Iluka's Anti-bribery and Corruption Policy and Whistleblower Policy.

 Iluka treats actual or suspected breaches of its Codes of Conduct and policies seriously and has adopted mechanisms to ensure that suspected breaches are reported and acted upon fairly and effectively.
+Material breaches of the Codes of Conduct are reported to the People and Performance Committee.